 Find out more about Bedford's outdoor parks on our Green Spaces page.

 Bedford is well known as ‘Rugby Town’, and Bedford Blues RFC always attract strong support for their Championship games at Goldington Road.
 For football fans, take in a game at Bedford Town FC, or take the train to London and watch one of the Premier League giants.

 If you want to get involved in sporting activities yourself, you will not be disappointed.
 As you would expect from a town with a river at its heart and an International Athletic Stadium, you can take up rowing or running, as well as virtually any other sport you can think of.
 If cycling is your thing, the beautiful Ouse Valley area around Bedford offers picturesque riding.

 Bedford is home to a range of shops to suit every taste.
 A host of well-known stores can be found in the Harpur shopping centre, and The Arcade is the place to go for smaller, independent outlets.
 For fresh food, St Paul’s Square and Harpur Square host weekly traditional and speciality markets from Wednesday to Saturday.

 The inspiring cities of London and Cambridge are just 40 minutes from Bedford by train and via the frequent X5 bus respectively.
 If you feel like taking a trip to the beach, there is also a direct rail line to the popular coastal town of Brighton.

 The network of rural villages surrounding the town also offer lots to do, including visiting country pubs, walks, events and festivals - for example, Harrold Country Park, the regular programme of events at Sharnbrook Mill Theatre and the Danish Camp at Willington.

 Further information about transport links to major cities and travelling to destinations outside of the UK can be found on our Explore Cranfield page.

-Search for accommodation in Bedford using Cranfield StudentPad - the official Cranfield University student accommodation search engine.
+Search for accommodation in Bedford using Cranfield StudentPad - the independent student accommodation search engine.